 When you’re in ketosis, you’re able to digest fats and proteins better.
 Your appetite will also be mildly suppressed.
 This is due to a special hormone (CCK) that delays the empty-stomach feeling after a meal.

 With most other weight-loss diets, your CCK levels will actually decline.
 This might be one (of many) reasons most diets fail.
 However, after eating keto foods for a minimal time, your CCK levels will rise.
 You simply won’t need to eat as much.

-And these keto friendly foods you will be eating will help you burn fat.
+These keto diet foods you will be eating will help you burn fat.

-Now, without further ado, finally, here’s some keto foods you can eat without worrying about your health.
+Here’s some foods you can eat on the keto diet without worrying about your health.

 The first group of keto-friendly foods is meat.

 You’ve likely heard that eating meat is bad for you.
 In particular, red meat.
 Red meat consumption, some studies demonstrate (like this one), leads to a higher risk of colorectal cancer.

 However, what most of these studies fail to take into account is the quality of the meat.

 However, grass-fed beef and bison are healthy.
 So, too, is virtually any animal that lives in its natural setting and feeds on its natural diet.

 When you eat a slice of grass-fed beef, you’re consuming the beneficial nutrients that the cow ate.
 This includes omega-3 fatty acids.
 And CLA, which is another healthy fatty acid.